President Bill Clinton's Economic Policies

 What exactly did Clinton do?
 He enacted contractionary fiscal policy.
 First, he raised taxes with the Omnibus Budget Reconciliation Act of 1993, his first budget.
 The Deficit Reduction Act raised the top income tax rate from 28 percent to 36 percent for those earning more than $115,000, and 39.6 percent for income above $250,000.
 It increased the corporate income tax from 34 percent to 36 percent for corporations with incomes over $10 million.
 It also ended some corporate subsidies, taxed Social Security benefits for high-income earners, and created the earned income tax credit for incomes under $30,000.

-It raised the gas tax by $.043 per gallon and limited the ability of corporations to claim entertainment tax deductions.
+It raised the gas tax by 4.3 cents per gallon.
+It also limited the ability of corporations to claim entertainment tax deductions.

-Second, he cut spending by reforming the TANF program, commonly known as welfare.
+Second, he cut spending by reforming the Temporary Assistance for Needy Families program, commonly known as welfare.
 The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 required recipients to get a job within the first two years.
 It limited the total time they could receive benefits to five years.
 The number of TANF recipients fell by two-thirds.
 It went from 12.2 million in 1994 to 4.5 million in 2004.
-Third, he signed the North American Free Trade Agreement.
-It eliminated tariffs between the United States, Canada, and Mexico.

 Hillary worked with Senators Kennedy and Orrin Hatch to sponsor the Children's Health Insurance Program.
 It subsidizes health insurance for children in families that earn too much to qualify for Medicaid.
-It covers eight million children.
-(Source: "Giving Hillary Credit for CHIP," Factcheck.org, March 18, 2008.)
+It covers 8 million children.

 From Deficit to Surplus